 Which of those three scenarios, or a fourth one, do you identify with?

 A fourth one, where the burden of productivity being the guide of work is released, or lessened, or slackened.
-And then, the people’s jobs who are at the most danger are the people who hate their jobs.
+And then, the people whose jobs are at the most danger are the people who hate their jobs.
 Their jobs are at the most danger.
 Those are the ones that AI is going to take over first and fastest.

 Why is that not my first setup, which is there are some jobs that it’s going to take over, putting those people out of work?